davibelo/python-pro-bootcamp-2021/02-intermediate/00-preparing_IDE.md

     - Enable pylint, pylama or flask8 (one at time)
     - Disable others: bandit, mypy, etc

+10. Install language server extensions:
+    - Pylance
+    - Visual Studio IntelliCode

-10. Setup language server on VSCode settings
+11. Setup language server on VSCode settings
     - Choose pylance
+    > OBS: Language server provide Completions, Definitions, Hover, References, Signature Help, and Symbols

-> Using keyboard shortcuts to run parts of the code on VS Code
+> ### Using keyboard shortcuts to run parts of the code on VS Code
 > - Select the lines you want to execute
 > - Press Shift+Enter
 > - It will open a python terminal and run the selected code
 > - You can continue to select other lines and run them
->> Remember: If you want to restart the kernel, press Crtl+Z
+> Remember: If you want to restart the kernel, press Crtl+Z

 # Python Packages:
 Packages are a bunch of modules packaged together that serves some kind of functionality